oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 ### 1.6.
-Number Line and Percentage Interactions

-**NOTE: This project is still being drafted.**
+Improving some math interactions

 **Project Description:**

-The aim of this project is to add two new interactions: one that allows learners to submit an answer using a number line, and one that allows learners to submit an answer in the form of a percentage.
-These interactions are needed because (a) creators currently implement number lines using the ImageClickInput interaction, which results in a lot of fiddly work on the part of the creator and occasional bugs when a learner clicks between the regions defined by the creator; (b) creators are currently forced to use TextInput fields in order for learners to submit an answer in the form of a percentage, but this makes it hard to do “greater than / less than” answer validations.
+The aim of this project is to update the existing interactions to support three use cases: (a) allowing learners to submit an answer using a number line, (b) allowing learners to submit an answer in the form of a percentage, and (c) for math interactions where learners enter input through a keyboard, making it easier for learners who are new to keyboards/computers to easily input characters which use the Shift key (such as +, %) or which are hard to find on a regular keyboard (such as ×, ÷).

+This support is needed because (a) creators currently implement number lines using the ImageClickInput interaction, which results in a lot of fiddly work on the part of the creator and occasional bugs when a learner clicks between the regions defined by the creator; (b) creators are currently forced to use TextInput fields in order for learners to submit an answer in the form of a percentage, but this makes it hard to do “greater than / less than” answer validations; (c) learners who are new to using a keyboard sometimes get stuck when they need to type an expression like "6 + 4" because they don't know how to type a "+" character.

-For the number line interaction:
+More details for the number line interaction:

 * Lesson creators should be able to input the start and ending integers of the number line, as well as the desired interval length.
 The generated number line should then equally space out the marks along the number line between the starting and ending numbers.
 The creator should not be able to select an option where there are more than 10 or fewer than 3 points along the number line.
 * Creators should then be able to specify the feedback the learner receives based on how they answer along different points in the number line.
 Care should be taken to correctly handle the case when the number line parameters subsequently change – a warning should be displayed to the creator if the corresponding rule becomes invalid.
 * On seeing this interaction, learners should be able to select and drag their answer along the number line, with the cursor automatically “snapping” to the demarcated lines along the number line.
 Once they are satisfied with the location on the number line, the learner should be able to confirm their selection and receive feedback.

-For the percentage interaction:

-* There are two choices for implementing this functionality.
-One approach is to have it be a customization to the existing NumericInput interaction.
-The other is to implement a brand-new PercentageInput interaction.
-The proposal should compare both these options, and explain which one to go with and why (using a comparison table).

 **Size of this project:** medium (~175 hours)